The Oakland County Jail in Pontiac, Michigan

 The jail provides family and friends the opportunity to visit with Oakland County Jail inmates via video or virtual visitation on all days other than Monday and Tuesday.
 Inmates get one free 30-minute visit per week, and working inmates get two.
 Inmates and their families and friends can purchase additional visits through Smart Communications.

 Inmates can make pre-paid calls from the jail on any day of the week.
 Inmate families and friends can deposit funds in a separate account for pre-paid calls.
-Other than legal calls with criminal defense attorneys, all calls are recorded by the jail.
+The jail records all calls except legal calls with criminal defense attorneys.

 Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.